Chandannagar: Chandannagore Strand

-The tree-shaded promenade along the river is about 700 m in length and 7 m in width, and there are many buildings of historical importance along the way.
-It is a popular spot for local people and tourists alike, who love to stroll along enjoying the breeze and watching the small boats sail by.
-Along the Strand one can find the Vivekananda Mandir (a meditation centre protruding into the river Ganges).
+The tree-shaded promenade along the river is about 700 m in length and 7 m in width, and there are many buildings of historical importance along the way e.g. Fort D'Orleans with a clock tower.
+It is a common spot for local people and tourists alike, who stroll along enjoying the breeze and watching the small boats sail by.
+Along the Strand is the Vivekananda Mandir (a meditation centre protruding into the river Ganges).

-Chandernagore Museum and Institute (Institut de Chandernagor)
+Chandannagore Museum and Institute (Institut de Chandernagor)

-The Chandernagore Museum was established in 1961.
+The Chandannagore Museum was established in 1961.
 It boasts a collection of French antiques (such as cannons used in Anglo-French war, wooden furniture of the 18th century, etc.) which are difficult to find anywhere else in the world.
 The institute still teaches French through regular classes.
 Jogendra Nath Sen, resident of Chandannagar who died in France fighting in the World War I. His personal items were sent to his brother in India who later donated them to the Institut de Chandernagor in Chandannagar.
 The Museum is closed on Thursday and Saturday.